Anjila-26/PRODIGY_ML_03/README.md

 ## Contents

-- **`train_classifier.py`**: Python script for training the SVC model.
-It reads images from the 'train1' directory, extracts HOG features, and performs classification.
+- **`train_classifier.ipynb`**: Python script for training the SVC model.
+It reads images from the 'train1' directory, extracts HOG features, and performs classification and also test the model and generates the submision csv.

 - **`extract_hog_features`**: Function to extract HOG features from a given image.

 - **`SVC_model.sav`**: The saved SVC model file after training.

-- **`test_classifier.py`**: Python script for testing the trained SVC model on a test dataset.
-It loads the saved model and makes predictions on images in the 'test1' directory.

 - **`submission.csv`**: The output file containing predictions for the test dataset.